YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: Standard null collation setting is not same for all regions.

-Action: Using GDE show or DSE dump fileheader, check standard null collation field for all regions and make sure they are same.
+Action: Using GDE show or DSE dump fileheader, check standard null collation field for all regions and make sure they are the same.

 --------------------
 NULLENTRYREF